Today, I want to share “20 Tips for Travelling with Heart Failure”.

 - Travelling Home

-Broadly speaking, the holiday plan is covered in the points below, but it’s not a complete list.
-Add to it anything you can think of that will make your travels easier.
+The points below cover the holiday plan, but it’s not a complete list.
+Add anything you can think of that will make your travels easier.

-You already know the secret to longevity when you have a heart problem is good management and that includes good relationships.
+You already know the secret to longevity when you have a heart problem is good management, including good relationships.

 When you travel, especially if you’re flying (see #10 Flying), you should always check with your consultant or GP that it’s safe for you to travel.

-Even if you feel well in yourself, it doesn’t do any harm to get their reassurance and any special instructions don’t do any harm.
+Even if you feel well in yourself, getting their reassurance and any special instructions don’t do any harm.

-Make sure you have enough medication for the whole trip and some extras in case you are delayed.
+Ensure you have enough medication for the whole trip and some extras if you are delayed.

-If you’re travelling abroad, ask your GP for a letter detailing what your medication is, your dosage, what it’s for and what the generic name of the medication is because some medication has a different name in other countries.
+If you’re travelling abroad, ask your GP for a letter detailing your medication, dosage, what it’s for, and the generic name because some medicine has a different name in other countries.

-If there are any special storage instructions with your medication, make sure you’ve pre-planned how you’re going to store it during travel and at your destination.
+If there are any special storage instructions with your medication, make sure you’ve pre-planned how to store it during travel and at your destination.

-I know travel insurance is expensive and I know it’s an expense you could do without.
-But, if you take ill before, during or after your holidays, travel insurance will be the best investment you’ve ever made.
+I know travel insurance is expensive, and it’s an expense you could do without.
+But, if you take ill before, during or after your holidays, travel insurance will be the best investment ever.

-Don’t scrimp, and don’t lie or miss bits of information out.
-If you buy the wrong travel insurance policy or fail to fully disclose your illnesses when you buy it, you’re fooling no one except yourself.
+Don’t scrimp, and don’t lie or miss bits of information.
+If you buy the wrong travel insurance policy or fail to disclose your illnesses when you purchase it, you’re fooling no one except yourself.

-The best advice is, buy the highest level of insurance you can afford.
-Fully disclose your medical conditions including heart failure and keep a list of emergency contact numbers should you need to use it.
+The best advice is to buy the highest level of insurance.
+Fully disclose your medical conditions, including heart failure and keep a list of emergency contact numbers should you need to use them.

-If you use any aids such as wheelchairs or electric scooters, are they covered by your standard travel insurance policy?
-If not, have you bought a separate cover for your equipment and does it cover you in your holiday destination?
+If not, have you bought a separate cover for your scooter and did it cover you in your holiday destination?

 - What happens if the taxi to the airport doesn’t turn up?